-The City's UWMP used population estimates from the State of California Department of Finance, which indicates that the population of the City was just over 72,000 people in 2015.
-The population relying on the City's supply was projected to increase to over 127,700 people by 2040, with a corresponding estimated water use of 31,203 AFY in a normal hydrologic year.
+The City's 2015 UWMP used population estimates from the State of California Department of Finance, which indicate that the population of the City was just over 72,000 people in 2015.
+The population relying on the City's water supply was projected to increase to over 127,700 people by 2040, with a corresponding projected water use of 31,203 AFY in a normal hydrologic year.

-Water supplies to meet future demands include surface water purchased from SSJID, City produced groundwater and recycled water.
-The City's water supply is projected to increase by about 37 percent from 2015 to 2040, primarily due to implementation of Phase 2 of the SCWSP.
-Future City groundwater pumping is estimated based on the safe yield for all groundwater pumping within the City's planning area, less estimated groundwater pumping by other users.
-Recycled water demand projections assumed decreased use over time of water for crop irrigation, and implementation of a tertiary-treated irrigation supply by 2040.
+Water supplies available to meet future demands include surface water purchased from SSJID, City produced groundwater, and recycled water.
+The City's available water supply is projected to increase by about 37 percent from 2015 to 2040, primarily due to implementation of Phase 2 of the SCWSP.
+Future City groundwater pumping is estimated based on the safe yield considering all groundwater pumping within the City's planning area.
+Recycled water demand projections included in the 2015 UWMP assume decreased use for fodder crop irrigation as the lands surrounding the WQCF are developed and increased use for construction and irrigation purposes through 2040.